andrew/ultimate-awesome/README.md

 - [awesome-lottie](https://github.com/LottieFiles/awesome-lottie) - A curated list of bookmarks, libraries, tools and resources related to Lottie and Bodymovin.
 - [awesome-software-supply-chain-security](https://github.com/bureado/awesome-software-supply-chain-security) - A compilation of resources in the software supply chain security domain, with emphasis on open source.
 - [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
-- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [Awesome_Multimodel_LLM](https://github.com/Atomic-man007/Awesome_Multimodel_LLM) - Awesome_Multimodel is a curated GitHub repository that provides a comprehensive collection of resources for Multimodal Large Language Models (MLLM).
 It covers datasets, tuning techniques, in-context learning, visual reasoning, foundational models, and more.
 Stay updated with the latest advancement.
 - [awesome-deep-learning-and-machine-learning-questions](https://github.com/bat67/awesome-deep-learning-and-machine-learning-questions) - 【不定期更新】收集整理的一些网站中（如知乎、Quora、Reddit、Stack Exchange等）与深度学习、机器学习、强化学习、数据科学相关的有价值的问题.
 - [awesome-lemmy](https://github.com/dbeley/awesome-lemmy) - A community driven list of useful apps, tools and websites for the Lemmy federated social network.